Subscribe to our blog to get articles delivered directly to your inbox

 Once the orchid tissue cultured plant has developed enough, it 'graduates' to our greenhouse.
 It receives plenty of light, and we continually adjust the temperature and humidity as it grows.
 The orchid goes through two cycles of growing and repotting before it’s ready to bloom.
 The greenhouse includes our state-of-the-art grading system to determine orchid quality, the only one of its kind in North America.

-Also all of the water used in the growing process is 100% recycled and reused.
-With drought concerns facing growers worldwide, rain water has become a vital irrigation source.
+Also, all the water used in the growing process is 100% recycled and reused.
+With drought concerns facing growers worldwide, rainwater has become a vital irrigation source.
 Our retention ponds collect 1.5 million gallons of fresh water for every one inch of rainfall received.

 greenhouse-robot-scanner (1)